mariam-hedgie/Eyedentify-AI/README.md

 ---

+## 🤝 Collaboration & Contact
+This project is part of an independent initiative to build deployable AI tools in healthcare.
+For collaboration or feedback, feel free to connect.

 > This project is actively evolving.
 Logs, plots, and notebooks are structured for traceability and can be extended for medical imaging beyond conjunctivitis.

----

-## 🤝 Collaboration & Contact
-> This project is part of an independent initiative to build deployable AI tools in healthcare.
-> For collaboration or feedback, feel free to connect.